 Is Edge Computing Transporting Us Back to the Future?

 For the first several decades after the digital computing revolution began, information technology (IT) hardware systems grew with little restraint.
 As needs arose, and software applications were introduced to address those needs, organizations unapologetically added the hardware necessary to run new applications.
 Often, individual hardware devices were dedicated to the applications running on them, which led to the proliferation of a massive number of servers.
 Copy rooms grew into LAN rooms, LAN rooms expanded into server rooms, and server rooms evolved into data centers.
+The growth is astounding, the power density of a data center is 100 times more than that of a large commercial office building and is equivalent to 9 small sized shopping malls of Wal-Mart size.

 Then, everything changed.
 We first felt this change around 2007/2008 when the economy started to slide.
 The lack of funds forced IT managers to do more with less.
 They discovered VMWare and realized that they could operate multiple virtual servers on a single box.
 This new technology, coupled with the economic/financial pressure and the physical limitations of the environmental infrastructure used to support data centers, brought about an abrupt end to on-premise data center expansion.